meliora-spero/udacity-landing-page/README.md

 Navigation is built dynamically as an unordered list.

-#### Section Active State
+#### Section & Navigation Active State

-It should be clear which section is being viewed while scrolling through the page.
+It is clear which section and navigation item* are being viewed while scrolling through the page.

 👇

 ![Scrolling through and clicking](https://i.imgur.com/98JsPTO.gif)

-#### Scroll to Anchor
+#### Scroll

-When clicking an item from the navigation menu, the link should scroll to the appropriate section (rather than giving the default jump).
+When clicking an item from the navigation menu, the link scrolls to the appropriate section (rather than giving the default jump).
+Navigation bar changes opacity while the user is no longer scrolling*.

 ### Documentation

-The ```README.md``` file should have non-default text in it that is specific to this project.
-It doesn’t have to be thorough, but should have some basic information, and use correct markdown.
+The ```README.md``` file has non-default text in it that is specific to this project and uses correct markdown.

 #### Code Quality & Comments